 Proposals should advance research by leveraging already existing and emerging state-of-the-art research infrastructures such as those having established services under the ISIDORe project[3].

+The projects funded under this topic should synergize with projects funded by the future ‘Pandemic Preparedness Partnership’.

-Applicants should provide details of their clinical trials[1] in the dedicated annex using the template provided in the submission system.
+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
 As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

 HORIZON-HLTH-2027-01-DISEASE-05: Development of novel broad spectrum small molecule antiviral therapeutics for pathogens with epidemic potential